<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6397193&amp;fmt=gif">

 • Double-check your settings.
 Setting a geofence shouldn't be a "set it and forget it" exercise.
 It's never a bad idea to double-check your geofence after a shift or two and make minor adjustments if necessary.

 There are a few types of geofences, the most popular are the standard circle and polygon.
 Polygon geofences allow a user to draw a geofence in whatever shape they like, while standard geofences draw a circle around a point.
-TRUX uses the standard methodology because it takes the least amount of time for our users to schedule jobs with accurate information.
+Trux uses the standard methodology because it takes the least amount of time for our users to schedule jobs with accurate information.
 Following the guidelines we outlined above will likely mean that the center of the geofence is not in the middle of the quarry or delivery location - that is ok!

 Set Geofence